Danp04/Test2/pages/getting-started.md

 ![menu](../images/main_menu.jpg)

 1. **Home** page
-2. **Getting started** section where you can find out how to use this guide
+2. **Getting started** section where you can find out how to make the use of this guide
 3. **Explore** section where you can find information about the tech comm in Poland and the Polish job market
 4. **FAQ** section where you will find answers to all common doubts

-* community roadmap where you can discover how-to approach
+* a roadmap where you can discover how-to approach more deeply

 ![roadmap](../images/com_roadmap.jpg)

-* Link to an online meeting with a co-founder of tech comm in Poland
+* the link to an online meeting with a co-founder of tech comm in Poland

 ![link](../images/link.jpg)